ced4568/ceds-observability-stack/README.md

 This is the observability layer for Ced's HomeLab the system that answers the question: *"Is everything actually working?"*

 It collects metrics from every layer of the infrastructure stack, visualizes them in purpose-built Grafana dashboards, and routes alerts through Alertmanager when something breaks.
-Three production dashboards serve different operational needs an executive NOC view for quick status checks, a deep drill-down dashboard for troubleshooting, and a dedicated K3s cluster dashboard for Kubernetes visibility.
+Three production dashboards serve different operational needs an executive NOC view for quick status checks, a deep drill down dashboard for troubleshooting, and a dedicated K3s cluster dashboard for Kubernetes visibility.

 This isn't a demo.
 Prometheus is actively scraping targets.
 Grafana is displaying live data.
 The dashboards have been through real incidents and refined based on what actually matters during an outage.